Part 4 - The Why of Stewardship

 Why These Four

-A thriving ecosystem depends on all four - not as slogans, but as living dynamics.
-When any one weakens, the others begin to strain.
+A thriving ecosystem depends on all four- not as slogans, but as living dynamics.
+When any one weakens, the others strain.
 When they strengthen together, stewardship becomes self-sustaining.

 Anchoring the Values in Leadership Practice